emmannl/docs/docs/difference-between-pop-ubuntu.md

 ## Official Community Resources

 Our desktop community is critical to us, as the Linux desktop is our main focus for Pop!_OS, and therefore it is important for our community to be able to discuss the Linux desktop, and Pop!_OS itself.
-Anyone is free to join the official [Pop!_OS Mattermost instance], where you can communicate with others in Pop!_OS community in realtime.
+Anyone is free to join the official [Pop!_OS Mattermost instance], where you can communicate with others in the Pop!_OS community in realtime.
 This can be used as a venue for asking quick questions about Pop!_OS.

 Issue reports and feature requests are better created in the [appropriate repositories on GitHub], using the [Pop repository] as the general place for all issues which do not fall under a specific project.
 However, note that any issues regarding System76 hardware are better created as support tickets in your System76 account, as that's where you can reach System76 support.